- Last thing I remember, I was

 - Chiaroscuro: The Anasazi Lounge is drawn in this way; everything is in very harsh shadow, with occasional stark highlights.

 - The Corruption: It appears that Santiago is very infected with it, and Nan wants to help him even after he tried to rape her.
+Anderson also seemingly nearly succumbs to it, as his face heavily distorts during an episode of particularly manic paranoia and rage.

 - Cosmic Horror Story: Much like it's predecessor, but much less ancient deities and fleshy walls and more Silent Hill-esque darkness and silence, with a particular emphasis on shape-shifting environments and Mind Screw.
 Ancient deities make a return though, though they don't play as much as a direct role as previously.